Certain homeowners may qualify for one of three programs offering property tax relief in the state.

 *Annual Income Eligibility Limit is set every year by the NC Department of Revenue.
 The limit for 2013 is $28,100 for income received from all sources during the calendar year 2012.
 This limit establishes the ceiling for the Low-Income Homestead Exclusion (option 1 above).
 It further establishes the ceiling for the Circuit Breaker deferral of taxes (option 3 above), where income cannot exceed 150% ($42,150) of this limit.
 Please contact 704-336-6348 or visit us in our office if you have questions concerning how this applies to your situation.

-In order to receive relief for 2013 property taxes, applications must be filed (received or postmarked) by June 1, 2013 as provided under North Carolina statute.
+In order to receive relief for 2013 property taxes, applications must be filed (received or postmarked) by June 3, 2013 (due to June 1, 2013 falling on a Saturday) as provided under North Carolina statute.
 You may call for further assistance.

 Outside of Mecklenburg County - 704-336-7600